Mr-Oss/cljs-kickoff/README.md

 on the web.
 Feel free to take a look at the posts on my blog at http://squirrel.pl/blog/tag/clojurescript/

+# Change log

+  0.1.6

+  commit fe215135064467076a90bcb4d4c6005e098faa9f
+  Merge: 0eeebf5 9e6ded2
+  Date:   Thu Dec 4 05:41:13 2014 +0200

+    Merge branch 'feature/dependencies-update' into develop

+        Dependencies version update based on [lein-ancient "0.5.5"](https://github.com/xsc/lein-ancient) advices.
+        Update version of :
+          `clojure` to "1.6.0".
+          `ring` to the latest.
+          `lein-ring` to the latest.
+          `clojurescript` to the latest.
+          `lein-cljsbuild` to be compatible with `clojurescript` version.

+        Other:
+          `.gitignore` - added `.lein-*`.

 ## License

 Copyright © 2012 Konrad Garus